aws/aws-graviton-getting-started/README.md

 You can run Docker, Kubernetes, Amazon ECS, and Amazon EKS on Graviton.
 Amazon ECR supports multi-arch containers.
 Please refer [here](containers.md) for information about running container-based workloads on Graviton.

+# Operating Systems

+Please check [here](os.md) for more information about which operating system to run on Graviton based instances.

 # Known issues and workarounds

 ## Python installation on some Linux distros